MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 # Create a custom sensitive information type using PowerShell

-This topic shows you how to use PowerShell to create an XML *rule package* file that defines your own custom [sensitive information types](sensitive-information-type-entity-definitions.md).
+This articles shows you how to reate an XML *rule package* file that defines custom [sensitive information types](sensitive-information-type-entity-definitions.md).
 You need to know how to create a regular expression.
-As an example, this topic creates a custom sensitive information type that identifies an employee ID.
+As an example, this article creates a custom sensitive information type that identifies an employee ID.
 You can use this example XML as a starting point for your own XML file.
 If you are new to sensitive information types, see [Learn about sensitive information types](sensitive-information-type-learn-about.md).

 After you've created a well-formed XML file, you can upload it to Microsoft 365 by using Microsoft 365 PowerShell.
 Then you're ready to use your custom sensitive information type in your policies and test that it's detecting the sensitive information as you intended.